huggingface/transformers/docs/source/perplexity.rst

 then approximate the likelihood of a token :math:`x_t` by conditioning only on the :math:`k-1` tokens that precede it rather than the entire context.
-When evaluating the model's perplexity of a sequence, a tempting but suboptimal approach is to break the sequence into disjoint chunks and average the PPL of each.
+When evaluating the model's perplexity of a sequence, a tempting but suboptimal approach is to break the sequence into disjoint chunks and calculate the average decomposed log-likelihood of each independently.

 .. image:: imgs/ppl_chunked.gif
     :width: 600